jeka-dev/jeka/README.md

 -  **JDKs Management:** Automatically downloads and selects the appropriate JDKs.
 No need to have Java already installed on the host machine.

--  **Direct App Execution:** Runs applications directly from their Git repository, providing a means to distribute Java applications as source.
+-  **Direct App Execution:** Run applications directly from their Git repository, providing a means to distribute Java applications as source.

 -  **Portable Builds:** JeKa downloads everything needed for a build (JDKs, NodeJs, OpenAPI tooling, etc. including JeKa itself!)